Skip to main content

 10 mentions Positive Neutral Negative

 The music in the game is widely praised for its ability to enhance the atmosphere, with many reviewers highlighting the soundtrack as iconic, relaxing, and fitting for the game's themes.
 It is described as one of the most underrated RTS soundtracks, complementing the visuals and cutscenes effectively.
-Overall, the soundtrack contributes significantly to the game's immersive experience and emotional impact.
+Overall, the soundtrack contributes significantly to the game's appeal, captivating players and enriching their experience.

 • “I think the atmosphere of the game is great, the soundtrack, sky designs, and unit barks are iconic and kind of relaxing.”